apigeekdemos/apijam/Labs/Informatica/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

 ## Review Informatica Integration Cloud - Application Integration - FetchLeads process workflow

 **NOTE:** This workflow is pre-created in the IIC Application Integration demo environment.
-The process uses an SFDC account to fetch lead objects from Salesforce and returns them in JSON format.
-Since this workflow is already pre-configured, this step is a review to make sure it is available for execution in IIC.
+The process uses a Salesforce account to fetch lead objects from Salesforce and returns them in JSON format.
+Since this workflow should already have been configured as part of the Setup instuctions (See Pre-requisites above, this step is a review to make sure it is available for execution in IIC.

 1. Go to [https://dm-us.informaticacloud.com/identity-service/home](https://dm-us.informaticacloud.com/identity-service/home) and log in to the IIC UI.